Code modernization strategies for short-range non-bonded molecular dynamics simulations: Performance evaluation

 We also compare our vectorized implementation with LAMMPS which provides an Intel-optimized USER-INTEL package \citep{lammpsstable29Oct2020}.
 We ran a strong scaling comparison against the original implementation and fully vectorized version of ESPResSo++ and present the results in Figure \ref{fig:vec-strong-scaling}.
-We find a similar performance between LAMMPS USER-INTEL and the optimized version of ESPResSo++ with the latter having faster run time up to 128 MPI ranks.
-However, scalability is hindered by the resort stage which is still based on the original implementation and could be further improved in future implementations.
-Nevertheless, we have shown that even our serial optimizations already resulted in comparable parallel performance with LAMMPS.
+We find a similar performance of LAMMPS USER-INTEL and our optimized version of ESPResSo++ with the latter being faster up to 128 MPI ranks.
+However, scalability is eventually limited by the \textsc{Resort} stage which is still based on the original implementation and could be further improved in future implementations.
+Nevertheless, we have shown that even our SIMD optimizations already resulted in comparable overall performance with LAMMPS.